New examples of harmonic maps to the hyperbolic plane via B\"acklund transformation: Introduction and Statement of the Results

 We next characterize the solutions $w$ of the sinh-Gordon equation that are of the form

 for some non-constant functions $F$ and $G$.
 These functions, in general, turn out to be elliptic (only in certain cases they reduce to elementary functions).
 We also prove that the initial value problem $\Delta w=2\sinh(2w)$, $\partial_{y}w(x,0)=0$, admits a solution of the form (\ref{separable}), see Proposition \ref{Kenmotsu} for a class of such solutions.
-In this case, we determine $\theta$ by considering a subclass of $(BT)$: \textit{we say that $(w,\theta)\in (BT_0)$ when the pair is in $(BT)$ and $\partial_{y}w(x,0)=0$, $\theta(0,0)=\frac{\pi}{2}$.} For this selection of $(w, \theta)$, and $w$ a solution of the form (\ref{separable}), we apply Proposition \ref{Theorem2} in order to prove our first main result, which provides an explicit formula for a harmonic map that corresponds to $w$.
+In this case, we determine $\theta$ by considering a subclass of $(BT)$. \begin{definition} We say that the pair of functions $(w,\theta)$ is in the class $(BT_0)$, when the pair is in $(BT)$ and $\partial_{y}w(x,0)=0$, $\theta(0,0)=\frac{\pi}{2}$. \end{definition}

+For this selection of $(w, \theta)$, and $w$ a solution of the form (\ref{separable}), we apply Proposition \ref{Theorem2} in order to prove our first main result, which provides an explicit formula for a harmonic map that corresponds to $w$.
 This is a special case of the more general problem of finding all solutions of the sinh-Gordon equation, and the corresponding harmonic maps.
 Thus, it is a step (although small) towards the solution of the harmonic map problem.

 Next, we state our first main result.